Brandon Marshall: Television football analyst

 Marshall has been a co-host on Inside the NFL since 2014 when he was still an active player in the league.

 On August 20, 2020, Marshall joined the cast of the Fox Sports talk show, First Things First.
 He remained a co-host of the show until his contract expired in August 2021.
 In August 2021 he chose to not renew his contract with Fox and to leave his position to pursue other professional opportunities.
+In 2016, he was a Nominee for the Emmy Awards Outstanding Sports Personality, Studio and Sports Event Analyst.

 Personal life

 Marshall has been nicknamed "The Beast" during his NFL career.
 Marshall enjoys restoring vintage automobiles.
-He is a member of the Kappa Alpha Psi fraternity (initiated into the Lambda Omega Chapter) and does charity work with them.
+He is a member of the Kappa Alpha Psi fraternity (initiated into the Lambda Omega chapter) and does charity work with them.
 He is involved in an ongoing effort to rebuild Larimer Park in Pittsburgh, Pennsylvania.
-He is married to Michi Nogami and they have three children.
+In 2010 he married Michi Nogami and they have three children.

 Borderline personality disorder

 On July 31, 2011, Marshall announced at a press conference that he had been diagnosed with borderline personality disorder (BPD) and that he hopes to spread awareness and understanding about the illness.
 Marshall said his entire professional career and adult personal life has been marred with symptoms of BPD, but only recently through treatment has he learned to consciously and effectively deal with the resulting problems of his actions that have been influenced by BPD.
 Marshall cited a recent study that suggests at least 35% of male prison inmates nationally, and 25% of female inmates, have been diagnosed with BPD.
 He said he hopes to help reduce the stigma of BPD, and encourage and lead others with the disorder to receive proper care.
 On October 10, 2013, Marshall donned a pair of bright green Nike cleats in support of Mental Illness Awareness Week.
 Marshall pledged to donate any fine he incurred from the NFL to charity, an estimated $5,250.

 In March 2018, Marshall partnered with the University of Michigan, the rapper Logic, Glenn Close, his wife Michi and the Steven Schwartzberg Foundation in launching a campaign titled Who Can Relate, a national mental health awareness campaign.
 Marshall has also founded the mental health awareness organization, Project 375.
 This initiative is focused on ending the stigma and stereotypes associated with mental illness.
 Project 375 hosts trainings for different communities across the nation in order to educate others on identifying the signs of mental illness.